tittake/RL_Project/README.md

 Please notify us in case of any permissions or access issues.

-The basic folder hierarchy in the cloud storage is as follows:
+The folder hierarchy in the cloud storage is as follows:

     ├── trained_models
     └── trajectories